 Bodycote's stakeholder model shows how its interactions on various levels contribute towards socioeconomic growth and development.
 These exchanges, based on mutually beneficial relationships, provide the basis for the Group's growth and sustainability, which in return provides benefits to employees, investors, suppliers, customers, the public sector and wider society.

-Bodycote's objective is to create superior shareholder returns through the provision of selected thermal processing services that are highly valued by our customers and to achieve this in a safe working environment, while continually seeking to minimise the impact on the environment.
+Bodycote's objective is to create superior shareholder returns through the provision of selected thermal processing services that are highly valued by our customers.
+We aim to achieve this in a safe working environment, while continually seeking to minimise the impact on the environment.